-- 3.5.1 It is recommended that non-appointed umpires do not call 'no balls', that are deemed to be so, by an illegal action. - 3.5.2 A report must be sent in writing to the CA within 48 hours of the match, with the bowler's name and club.
-Only an officially appointed umpire can report a bowler's action alleged to be illegal. - 3.5.2.1 Where no official umpire is appointed, a club/school member can report an alleged illegal action to CA. CA will then follow the correct protocols.
+- 3.5.1 It is recommended that officially appointed or player umpires do not call 'no balls', that are deemed to be so, by an illegal action. - 3.5.2 A report can be submitted via this link Doubtful Bowling Action Report.
+An officially appointed umpire, or club/school member can report an alleged illegal action to CA.